Camel case: Other uses

 The NIEM registry requires that XML data elements use upper camel case and XML attributes use lower camel case.

 Most popular command-line interfaces and scripting languages cannot easily handle file names that contain embedded spaces (usually requiring the name to be put in quotes).
 Therefore, users of those systems often resort to camel case (or underscores, hyphens and other "safe" characters) for compound file names like MyJobResume.pdf.

+Social media accessibility

 Microblogging and social networking services that limit the number of characters in a message are potential outlets for medial capitals.
 Using camel case between words reduces the number of spaces, and thus the number of characters, in a given message, allowing more content to fit into the limited space.
-Hashtags, especially long ones, often use camel case to maintain readability (e.g. #CollegeStudentProblems is easier to read than #collegestudentproblems); this practice improves accessibility as screen readers recognize CamelCase in parsing composite hashtags.
+Hashtags, especially long ones, often use camelCase or PascalCase to maintain readability (e.g. #collegeStudentProblems is easier to read than #collegestudentproblems); this practice improves accessibility as screen readers recognize camelCase and PascalCase in parsing composite hashtags.

 In website URLs, spaces are percent-encoded as "%20", making the address longer and less human readable.
 By omitting spaces, camel case does not have this problem.